Pinarello: Contemporary road models

 The Pinarello FP Uno was the current base model bicycle built by Pinarello evolving from its predecessor, the FP1.
-The FP Uno features hydroformed asymmetric 6061 T6 triple butted aluminium tubing.
-The next superior model is the Pinarello FP Due.
-Like the FP Uno, this has evolved from its predecessor, the FP2.
-The frame is constructed from 24HM12K carbon fibre.
-The Pinarello FP Quattro is built from 30HM12K carbon fibre and features carbon asymmetric stays with Onda carbon forks.
-The Quattro also utilises the new iCR internal cable routing system, which has been developed in house, by Pinarello.
+The FP Uno featured hydroformed asymmetric 6061 T6 triple butted aluminium tubing.
+The next superior model was the Pinarello FP Due.
+Like the FP Uno, this had evolved from its predecessor, the FP2.
+The frame was constructed from 24HM12K carbon fibre.
+The Pinarello FP Quattro was built from 30HM12K carbon fibre and featured carbon asymmetric stays with an Onda carbon fork.
+The Quattro also utilised the new iCR internal cable routing system, which had been developed in-house, by Pinarello.

-The Pinarello Neor replaced the FP Uno as Pinarellos base road bike model, featuring the same hydroformed aluminum frame as the FP Uno, but now boasts a carbon fibre rear triangle as well as ONDA carbon front forks.
-The Pinarello FPTEAM Carbon is constructed from 24HM12K uni-directional carbon fibre and features both tapered 1 "1/8 1" 1/4 ONDA front forks and ONDA rear triangles.
-The Pinarello Rahza is a full 24HM12K carbon fibre frame, featuring an asymmetrical monocoque design which improved frame rigidity.
-The frame also features ONDA forks and rear stays as well as the BB30 bottom bracket.
-The Pinarello Marvel is an entirely new asymmetry frame originating from the Pinarello Paris (constructed from Torayca 50HM1.5 carbon fibre) made from 30HM12K carbon.
-Rigidity of the frame is further improved by the usage of a tapered headset (1" 1/8 - 1" 1/2) as well as featuring internal cable routing.
-Pinarello say that the Marvel is "top level bike and already UCI approved for use in official competitions."
-The Marvel also makes full use of the Think2 system allowing the usage of both electronic and mechanical groupsets.
-Other new features include the new ONDA2V front fork and a new aerodynamic downtube.
+The Pinarello Neor replaced the FP Uno as Pinarellos base road bike model, featuring the same hydroformed aluminum frame as the FP Uno, but now boasted a carbon fibre rear triangle, as well as ONDA carbon fork.
+The Pinarello FPTEAM Carbon was constructed from 24HM12K uni-directional carbon fibre and featured both a tapered 1 "1/8 1" 1/4 ONDA fork and ONDA rear triangle.
+The Pinarello Rahza was a full 24HM12K carbon fibre frame, featuring an asymmetrical monocoque design, which improved frame rigidity.
+The frame also featured an ONDA fork and rear stays as well as the BB30 bottom bracket.
+The Pinarello Marvel was an entirely new asymmetry frame originating from the Pinarello Paris (constructed from Torayca 50HM1.5 carbon fibre) made from 30HM12K carbon.
+Rigidity of the frame was further improved by the usage of a tapered headset (1" 1/8 - 1" 1/2) as well as featuring internal cable routing.
+Pinarello said that the Marvel was a "top level bike and already UCI approved for use in official competitions."
+The Marvel also made full use of the Think2 system, allowing the usage of both electronic and mechanical groupsets.
+Other new features included the new ONDA2V front fork and a new aerodynamic downtube.

 GAN series

 For 2016 Pinarello updated their product line starting with new mid-level bikes up to models just below the Dogma Series.
-All GAN Series models take styling and design cues from the Dogma F8.
-The entry level GAN stems directly from the design efforts of the Dogma F8, whilst having a less 'extreme' style which aids riding comfort.
-The GAN Disk variant contains the same features as the GAN but also includes disk brakes, both models are manufactured from T600 carbon fibre.
-The GAN S features an all T700 carbon fibre frame, whilst still maintaining design features akin to the F8.
-The top of the class model is the GAN RS which features a higher strength T900 Toray carbon.
+All GAN Series models took styling and design cues from the Dogma F8.
+The entry level GAN stemmed directly from the design efforts of the Dogma F8, whilst having a less 'extreme' style which aided riding comfort.
+The GAN Disk variant contained the same features as the GAN but also included disk brakes; both models were manufactured from T600 carbon fibre.
+The GAN S featured an all-T700 carbon fibre frame, whilst still maintaining design features akin to the F8.
+The top of the class model was the GAN RS which featured a higher-strength T900 Toray carbon.